-This investment involves a high degree of risk.
+An investment in the securities offered herein involves a high degree of risk.
 See the section entitled "Risk Factors" beginning on page 6 of this prospectus for a discussion of factors you should consider carefully before making an investment decision.